pcasteran/terraform-graph-beautifier/README.md

 You can download the binary corresponding to the required platform from the [release](https://github.com/pcasteran/terraform-graph-beautifier/releases) page.

-You can also build the binary from the source:
+You can also build the binary from the sources:

 ```bash
 go install github.com/pcasteran/terraform-graph-beautifier